• Siddur FAQ

 The features of this siddur

 • To assist in correct pronounciation, the siddur distinguishes sh'va na from sh'va nach, and qamatz katan from qamatz stam.
+Also, the shape of the letter 'sin' differs slightly from that of 'shin', and vav degusha differs slightly from shuruk.

 • To help in using the correct nusach, musical "cues" are placed throughout the siddur.